 - Robot XB-427

 One of the candidates for The Man's replacement when he was shot.
-Also one of the most unpopular.
-Part of his election manifesto was that all carbon-based life would be razed from the planets so that may go some way to explaining why he wasn't voted in.
+Part of his election manifesto was that all carbon-based life would be razed from the planet, so that may go some way to explaining why he wasn't rapturously received by the Digi electorate.

 - Rollo Benny

 Disturbingly, this mega-tached reveal-o, is Germany's answer to Noel Edmonds.
-He models himself on that crazy guy of light entertainment from about circa 1972, complete with a 'tache that a 70's Dutch porn star would be proud of.
-He continually tries to convince "the kids" that he's hip, trying to entice some hollow, broken individual to take part in his zany family-oreinted show.
+He models himself on that crazy guy of light entertainment from about circa 1976, complete with a 'tache that a 70s porn star would be proud of.
+He continually tries to convince "the kids" that he's hip, attempting to entice some hollow, broken individual to take part in his zany family-oreinted show.
 "Freak out und parteee!"
 Unfortunately, being German, he is an obligatory Nazi, and once the pleasantries are dispensed with he reveals his true agenda in attempting to glean information from the English pig-dogs.
 "YOU VIL OBEY MEIN ORDERZ."

 - Roth Drakewind

-A funny little viking guy, that seems to have lost his way and wandered onto Digi.
-He stumbled onto the news round-up page, but appears baffled by the new-fangled speak of modern life.
-His attempts to cope, and make sense of the strange things that are going on around him stretch to him offering up the odd slab of viking philosophy for the modern-day heathens.
-He has also been known to cry out to the norse gods for guidance, as well as calling upon the supposed magical power of his people in order to make his brain understand better.
+A funny little Viking guy, that seems to have lost his way and wandered onto Digi.
+He stumbled onto the news round-up page, but appeared baffled by the new-fangled speak of modern life.
+His attempts to cope, and make sense of the strange things that are going on around him stretch to him offering up the odd slab of Viking philosophy for modern-day folk.
+Has also been known to cry out to the Norse gods for guidance, as well as calling upon the supposed magical power of his people in order to make his brain understand better.
 It hasn't helped.

 - S. Arcasm

-Brief resident on Chester Fisho's old news spot.
-Arcasm is a blood hound that comments on the news by ridiculing it and the people involved in it.
-He did this in a similar way to Insincere Dave (who followed S. Arcasm), by using saracastic tones to get his point across: "sounds like THEY know what they're doing".
+Brief resident on Chester Fisho's old mini-news spot.
+Arcasm is a bloodhound that comments on the news by ridiculing it and the people involved in it.
+He did this in a similar way to Insincere Dave (who followed S. Arcasm), by using saracastic tones to get his point across: "sounds like THEY know what they're doing" etc.

 - Smilin' Peter

-The much-misunderstood chicken that replaced Fat Sow briefly before she was reinstated.
-This was mainly because a number of the idiots that gravitate towards Digi didn't "get" him, and took offence at what they thought he was saying.
-You see, Smilin' Peter employed something called irony, which many stupid people don't understand.
+The much-misunderstood chicken that briefly replaced Fat Sow’s Friday rantings briefly before she was reinstated.
+This was mainly because a number of the idiots that gravitated towards Digi didn't "get" him, and took offence at what they thought he was saying.
+You see, Smilin' Peter employed something called irony, which many stupid people still fail to understand today.
 Irony, n. use of words to mean the exact opposite of what is said.
 Maybe that'll help, but I doubt it.
 Anyway, Peter reviewed the week's goings on in an editorial much like Fat Sow.
 Except that whereas Fat Sow was angry, Smilin' Peter was incredibly happy.
-Give him the worst news possible and he talks about it enthusiatically, albeit with the obvious ironical hints that all is not what it seems.
+Give him the worst news possible and he’d talk about it in the most enthusiastically glowing terms - albeit with the requisite hints that all was not what it seemed.